JasonInouye/solo-project-whats-for-dinner/README.md

 # What's For Dinner

-What's For Dinner is a recipe app that has functionality to plan your meals out for the week.
-It allows the user to store the ingredients that they have in their house.
-WFD also allows you to perform 2 search types.
-A traditional search by ingredient/food type or you can also do a comprehensive search on all of the ingredients you have in your house.
+What’s For Dinner? will keep track of your ingredients in your house, help you plan dinner for the week and provide two recipe search methods.
+The first is a traditional search by ingredient (ex. ground beef) or by food type (ex. tacos).
+The second search method will return recipes based on your current ingredient inventory.

 ### Description